MileHacker Logo

 Castle Access Tip

 Neuschwanstein became a public attraction shortly after Ludwig's death.
-This castle, along with Hohenschwangau, altered the region into a major tourist destination.
+This castle, along with Hohenschwangau, altered the region into a significant tourist destination.
 The castles draw visitors worldwide, eager to experience the dream of a fairytale king.
 This royal legacy frames Füssen’s contemporary identity.

 Snapshot